Steer wrestler Anderson climbing the rankings

 Slack, basically overflow held during the day, is for those popping in, competing and hitting the road.

 Anderson competed last Thursday and Friday in Crossett, Ark., and was in Oakley, Utah, July 1.
-He’ll hit three rodeos on July 2 -- Mandan, Killdeer and Mobridge, S.D. -- before hitting Belle Fourche, S.D. on July 3 and winding up in Prescott, Ariz., on July 5.
+He planned to hit three rodeos on Thursday -- Mandan, Killdeer and Mobridge, S.D. -- before hitting Belle Fourche, S.D. on Friday and winding up in Prescott, Ariz., on Sunday.

 The competition in Mandan this year will be top-notch.
 A total of 1,062 entries have been received: